 Preheat oven to 175 C. Greased and line a 23 cm spring form cake tin with baking paper. triple wrap the outside of the cake tin with extra-wide aluminium foil.

 For the Biscuit Base, place biscuits into a food processor and blitz to a fine crumb.
 Rice plain Sakata a bit crunchy.
 Transfer to a mixing bowl, stir in the sugar then add oil(need to adjust if too dry at more) and mix until well combined.

-Meanwhile, for the Filling, place the two different cream cheese and caster sugar into the bowl and beat with hand mixer medium speed until smooth, creamy, and caster sugar fully dissolved.
-Add eggs, one at a time, ensuring eggs are fully incorporated by beating well in-between each addition.
+To do the filling, place the two different cream cheese and caster sugar into the bowl and beat with hand mixer medium speed until smooth, creamy, and caster sugar fully dissolved.
+Add eggs, one at a time,make eggs are fully incorporated by beating well in-between each addition.

-Reduce mixer speed and add lemon juice, vanilla essence and salt and mix until combined.
+On low speed add lemon juice, vanilla essence and salt and mix until combined.
 Add double cream and mix well until combined.
 Pour the filling over the cooled biscuit base then place cake tin into the middle of a large, deep roasting tray in preparation for a water bath.

 Carefully fill the deep roasting tray with boiling hot water to a depth of about 3 cm and place into the oven.
 Bake until golden and cooked through, about 65 minutes.

 Once baked, turn off oven and leave oven door closed.
 Leave cheesecake to cool inside the oven for 1 hour.